 2.8.c.
-Disability Support Services will maintain official documentation of the disability, including information about the manifestations of the disability.
+The Accessibility Resource Center will maintain official documentation of the disability, including information about the manifestations of the disability.

 2.8.d.
-Disability Support Services will ensure that disability-related documents are kept confidential and shared with UNC-P personnel on a limited and need-to-know basis only.
+The Accessibility Resource Center will ensure that disability-related documents are kept confidential and shared with UNC-P personnel on a limited and need-to-know basis only.

 2.8.e.
-Disability Support Services and disabled students will discuss the interaction between the disability and the academic environment and determine the reasonable accommodations.
+The Accessibility Resource Center and disabled students will discuss the interaction between the disability and the academic environment and determine the reasonable accommodations.
 Consultation with faculty, staff, and outside professionals regarding essential elements and reasonable accommodations will occur in situations that are new, complex or sensitive by permission of the students.

 2.8.f.
-Disability Support Services will outline the process for the provision of reasonable accommodations and will present this verbally and in writing to the students.
+The Accessibility Resource Center will outline the process for the provision of reasonable accommodations and will present this verbally and in writing to the students.
 In determining reasonable accommodations the following questions will be answered: